Searching for the best thing to do in Penang? We have a foolproof list of the top Penang attractions and places to visit in Penang!

 In the day, you can visit this historical Chinese clan house – a collection of ornate buildings that include a temple, a large hall and theatre.

-Be on the lookout for evening cultural shows here.
+Be on the lookout for evening cultural shows here (on the last Saturday of each month).
 The lit courtyard against the temple architecture create the perfect backdrop!

 12. Go For A Tour At The Blue Mansion (Cheong Fatt Tze Mansion)